Summary

 This type of sunshine does not bode well for Cigna.

 First, the highest risk stems from an investigation from the Federal Trade Commission.
-In very unlikely fashion, this probe actually has bipartisan support.
+In a very unlikely fashion, this probe actually has bipartisan support.
 Furthermore, the Commission’s Chair, Lina Khan, has pledged to use all tools at the agency’s disposal to investigate pharmacy benefits managers like Express Scripts.

-For quick insight into the problem at hand – and the corresponding risk for Cigna – I found this commentary from former ((FTC)) Policy Director David Balto noteworthy:
+For quick insight into the problem at hand – and the corresponding risk for Cigna – I found this commentary from former (FTC) Policy Director David Balto noteworthy:

 “The problem is that while PBMs were originally formed to act as honest brokers and pass…savings on, today, they keep a significant portion of the funds for themselves — with no legal limit.
 Moreover, their profits rise when drug prices are higher.
 So they have incentive to seek steeper, not lower, prices.”

-This type of business model, in my view, will not reward investors in the short- nor long-term.
+This type of business model, in my view, will not reward investors in the short nor long term.

 Momentum is also gathering in Congress.
 Per Rep. Buddy Carter, a pharmacist: